ezragoss/easy_relay/README.md

+# WIP

+Still need to build out this documentation

 # Websocket Relay Server

 This is a websocket relay server with rooms for use in basic multiplayer game data relaying.